Authentication Vault

 Viewing the records

-After you activate the Authentication Vault in your account, you can access the data obtained from end-user authentication in the Dashboard.
+Once you activate the Authentication Vault in your account, the data obtained from end-user authentication is stored and available for you to access directly in the Signicat Dashboard.

-You can view and manage the records in the DEM page.
-To do this, go to Dashboard > Products > Digital Evidence Management.
+To view and manage the records, go to Dashboard > Products > Digital Evidence Management.

 - Time to live (TTL)/Unit: 2 Days